Izmail Specialized School #5 Water Project – Ukraine

 The specific work to be done is:

-- Install two new water basins in the corridors of each school’s two building, one basin with a faucet and another with a drinking fountain, and
+- Install two new water basins in the corridors of each school’s two buildings, one basin with a faucet and another with a drinking fountain, and

 - Install three new water basins in the school’s cafeteria, two of which will have faucets and one with a drinking spout.